 - Granny Smith Apple – adds a subtle touch of tartness to balance the sweet flavors of squash, potato, and carrot.

-- Celery and Yellow Onion – the classic veggie blend that adds a great boost of nutrients!
+- Celery, Carrot, and Yellow Onion – the classic veggie blend that adds a great boost of nutrition!

 - Garlic – provides a subtle nuttiness.

 - Olive Oil – a healthy fat that helps make this soup creamy and smooth.

 - Cumin, Curry Powder, Salt, Pepper, and Red Pepper Flakes – our homemade spice blend that adds so much flavor and just the right amount of heat.

 - Vegetable Broth – a flavorful base for the soup.